Öffnet eine externe Seite Link zur Startseite

 Key issues

-The key issues for the content of the information and networking portal are:
+Key content-related aspects for designing the information and networking portal are:

 • Information on current monitoring activities is available on the platform, as well as specialised information such as methodological standards, mapping instructions, reports and scientific publications.